-Because traffic conditions play a critical role in the efficacy of wireless multi-hop communications in a vehicular environment, we studied several configurations in order to validate our model under different conditions.
-In order to limit the number of results presented in the article, we have selected the following four scenarios, which mostly cover a wide spectrum of the potential traffic scenarios:
+Because traffic conditions play a critical role in the efficacy of wireless multihop communications in a vehicular environment, we studied several configurations to validate our model under different conditions.
+To limit the number of results presented in this paper, we have selected the following four scenarios, which mostly cover a wide spectrum of the potential traffic scenarios:

-- Urban road: high vehicular density ( $\beta = 80veh/km$ ) and low speed (v = 50km/h). - City beltway: moderate vehicular density ( $\beta = 50veh/km$ ) and moderate speed (v = 80km/h). - Highway: low vehicular density ( $\beta = 35veh/km$ ) and high speed (v = 120km/h). - Sparse: very low vehicular density ( $\beta = 10veh/km$ ) and moderate speed (v = 100km/h).
+- 1) urban road: high vehicular density ( $\beta = 80$ veh/km) and low speed (v = 50 km/h); - 2) city beltway: moderate vehicular density ( $\beta = 50 \text{ veh/km}$ ) and moderate speed (v = 80 km/h); - 3) highway: low vehicular density ( $\beta = 35$ veh/km) and high speed (v = 120 km/h); - 4) sparse: very low vehicular density ( $\beta = 10$ veh/km) and moderate speed (v = 100 km/h).
 Examples of this scenario are city beltways and highways at night, or secondary roads.

-For each of these scenarios, we conducted experiments using two different values of the wireless coverage radio R (150 and 300m) that cover possible IEEE 802.11-based technologies.
-Figs. 5-6 show the analysis and simulation results for $P{oh}$ versus different average intervals between Router Advertisements for different deployment scenarios (defined by the distance between RSUs, $D{RSU}$ ).
-Note that different values of $D{RSU}$ are used depending on the value of R because the coverage radius of the wireless technology has an impact on the deployment.
+For each of these scenarios, we conducted experiments using two different values of the wireless coverage radio R (150 and 300 m) that cover possible IEEE 802.11-based technologies.
+Figs. 5 and 6 show the analysis and simulation results for $P{\rm oh}$ versus different average intervals between RAs for different deployment scenarios (which are defined by the distance between RSUs $D{\rm RSU}$ ).
+Note that different values of $D{\rm RSU}$ are used depending on the value of R because the coverage radius of the wireless technology has an impact on the deployment.
 For small values of R, it does not make any sense to deploy RSUs at long distances because the probability of having connectivity is low, and the number of hops is high (which has a negative impact on performance).